Mixing of the symmetric exclusion processes in terms of the corresponding single-particle random walk: The chameleon process

-\begin{remark}We briefly note that our chamaleon process is more complicated than that of Morris \cite{Morris_SimpleExclusion}.
-In brief: his process does not have constant-color phases, and will depink right when the number of pink particles exceeds the minimum of red and white.
-The second difference is a matter of convenience, but the first one will be fundamental at key steps of our argument.\end{remark}
+\begin{remark} We briefly note that our chamaleon process is more complicated than Morris's process~\cite{MorrisSimpleExclusion}.
+In brief: his process does not have constant-color phases and will depink right when the number of pink particles exceeds the minimum of red and white.
+The second difference is a matter of convenience, but the first one will be fundamental at key steps of our argument. \end{remark}